jasperoosthoek/react-toolbox/README.md

 ### The DeleteConfirmButton

-Very similar to the ConfirmButton but specialize to deleting something.
-Note that `buttonComponent` is the `DeleteButton`.
+Very similar to the ConfirmButton but specialized to deleting something.
+Note that the `buttonComponent` is the `DeleteButton`.

 ```typescript
 import { MoveButton } from '@jasperoosthoek/react-toolbox';